kerimdzhanov/dotenv-flow/README.md

 > node your_script.js
 ```

-Or even better use [cross-env](https://github.com/kentcdodds/cross-env) to run independent of platform:
+Or even better, use [cross-env](https://github.com/kentcdodds/cross-env) to make it work independent of platform:

 ```sh
 $ cross-env NODE_ENV=production node your_script.js